-Using a mechanical mini-excavators removes most of the root.
-You should consider hiring landscape contractors as they do good job.
+Using mechanical mini-excavators removes most of the root.
+You should consider hiring landscape contractors as they do a good job.
 If that is out of your price range, you could hire the operators and mini-excavators separately.

 Stump grinders can also be used.
-They grind the root plate leaving behind fine saw dust.
+They grind the root plate leaving behind fine sawdust.
 However, this machine can be hazardous and should be used by professionals only.
 This method also leaves behind some roots which should rot away eventually.

 If you are looking for a much cheaper method to remove a tree stump, you could dig around the stump.
 This would expose the roots if you dig deep enough.

 Sometimes the roots might be too deep or large and uncovering them might be cumbersome.
-If that is the is the case, you might want to try another method.
+If that is is the case, you might want to try another method.

 Cutting up the roots is another way to remove a tree stump.
 You could use a root saw and cut them into pieces that you are able to remove from the ground.
 Keep clearing away pieces of the roots as you go.